INTERNATIONAL WEBINARS ON HUMAN TRAFFICKING

 Speakers:

-John-Michael LANDER, Survivor of child sexual abuse, certified Trainer and Life Coach for the Self-Talk Institute, voice for the voiceless he is the founder of “An Athlete’s Silence”.
+John-Michael Lander, Survivor of child sexual abuse, certified Trainer and Life Coach for the Self-Talk Institute, voice for the voiceless he is the founder of “An Athlete’s Silence”.
 As an athlete, he silently endured sexual abuse and trafficking from the adults entrusted with his training while winning gold medals at the Norway and Danish Cups.
 He broke his silence with the TedTalk, “An Athlete’s Silence”

 OPENING REMARKS: